JAR File Specification

 Digital signature files have the same filenames as the .SF files but different extensions.
 The extension varies depending on the algorithm of the signer's private key.

-For those formats that do not support external signed data, the file shall consist of a signed copy of the .SF file.
+Digital signature files not using the PKCS #7 format must reside in the META-INF directory and have the prefix "SIG-".
+The corresponding signature file (.SF file) must also have the same prefix. `For those formats that do not support external signed data, the file shall consist of a signed copy of the.SF` file.
 Thus some data may be duplicated and a verifier should compare the two files.

 Formats that support external data either reference the .SF file, or perform calculations on it with implicit reference.